anshulgera17/learninglinux/Basic Command.md

 - `who` show who is logged on
 - `ps`  report a snapshot of current process
 - `kill` kill a process
+- `lsattr`  shows file attributes
+- `chattr +i filename` using this command, no one can delete this file, for delete you need to change attribute first
+- `chattr +a filename` using this command, can only append this file not overwrite
+- `curl` tool for transferring data using various network protocols, and for download content using url `curl -o address`
+- `top`, `htop` check process status
+#### tar command uses
 - `tar` archive a file `tar cvzf data_backup.tar.gz .` compress all the files present in current folder
 - `tar cvzf data_backup.tar.gz --exclude=text.txt .` compress all the files present in current folder exclude test.txt file,
 - `tar cvf data_backup.tar .`